anonaddy/addy.io/source/faq.md

 #### **Does this work with any email provider?**

-Yes this will work with any provider, althought I can't guarantee it won't land in spam initially.
+Yes this will work with any provider, although I can't guarantee it won't land in spam initially.

 #### **How do I reply to a forwarded email?**